-F. Study Material
+F. Study Materials

-There is no single source which will serve as the basis for all questions on the Examination.
-Diplomates are advised to be familiar with the material in the ACOG Compendium of Selected Publications and in general textbooks in Obstetrics and Gynecology.
+There is no single source which will serve as the basis for all questions on the examination.
+Diplomates are advised to be familiar with the material in the ACOG Compendium of Selected Publications and publications from the appropriate subspecialty societies.
+General textbooks in Obstetrics and Gynecology, Female Pelvic Medicine and Reconstructive Surgery, Gynecologic Oncology, Maternal-Fetal Medicine and Reproductive Endocrinology and Infertility are also good resources for study for examinations.